BEST Cream of Celery Soup

 Enjoy!

-Be sure to also try our Cream of Mushroom Soup!
+Be sure to also try my Cream of Mushroom Soup!

 What’s the Best Dutch Oven to Use?

-For this recipe, I recommend using a Dutch oven because it seals in the flavors and heats evenly, ensuring consistent cooking results.
+For this recipe, while you can use any heavy stock pot I like to use a Dutch oven because it seals in the flavors and heats evenly, ensuring consistent cooking results.
 I love this 6-quart, budget-friendly option from Lodge, which you can get on Amazon for around $80.
 Or, if you’re looking for a worthy splurge, I also have this one from Le Creuset, which sells for around $300.

 Save This Recipe